 |29 days or less before departure||100% of total holiday cost|

 If you wish to make any changes to your booking you must notify us in writing as soon as possible.
 We will do our best to assist but we cannot guarantee meeting your requests.
 If we can there will be a small administration fee of £50 per person will be payable, along with any costs or charges we incur from our suppliers due to the changes made.

-The health and wellbeing of our clients is our top priority.
-We are monitoring the situation with coronavirus very closely.
-As a UK company we are adhering to advice given by the UK Foreign & Commonwealth Office (FCO).
-You can find out more and check for updates on their website FCO Travel Advice
+We will of course continue to monitor the Covid-19 situation closely.
+As a UK company we adhere to advice given by the UK Foreign & Commonwealth Office (FCO).
+You can find out more and check for updates about specific countries on their website FCO Travel Advice

-If the FCO advise against travel to a destination for which you have booked a holiday with us, then it is possible we will have to postpone or cancel the holiday.
+- The FCO advise against non-essential travel to the holiday destination.
 In this case we advise you to contact your travel insurance provider to discuss making a claim with them.